-These days, consumers care about a business’ values, goals, and story.
+These days, consumers care about a business’s values, goals, and story.
 It’s not enough for them to simply know what good or service you’re selling.
 They need to be told why they should do business with you.
-Toms is a fantastic example of a company that told their story and used their mission to drive sales.
+Toms is a fantastic example of a company that told its story and used its mission to drive sales.

 Creating a customer loyalty rewards program is a great way to keep customers coming back for more.
 Consider offering them swag, discounts, or exclusive offers as a reward for spending their hard-earned money on your company.

 Engage Customers on Social Media

 Small businesses have little time and resources to draw in new customers.
 That’s why your small business should utilize the clout of social media.
 Facebook, Twitter, and Instagram are powerful tools that allow you to speak directly to your customer.
 Regular social media engagement lets your small business:

 - Showcase your expertise